laravel/docs/precognition.md

 })->middleware(HandlePrecognitiveRequests::class);
 ```

-That is all we need to do to enable Precognition on this route.
 When a Precognition request hits this route, the form request will be resolved and execution will stop after the validation has passed or failed, i.e. the controller will not actually be invoked.

-### Vanilla JavaScript
+Now we will take a look at how we can use the front-end library to create a realtime validation experience on the front-end of our application.

-For a vanilla JavaScript application, you will need to implement a mechanism to retrieve the current form data, show validation errors, and clear validation errors for you for form.
+You will need to have a mechanism to retrieve the current form data, show validation errors, and clear validation errors for your form.
 Once you have your form object, you may then set up your forms Precognitive validation:

 ```blade
 <script>